Shaybush/blocks-user-pre-commit/readme.md

 2. **Cross-Team Consistency**:

    - Husky automatically ensures all team members follow the same pre-commit checks (e.g., linting, testing, formatting).
-   - Developers only need to run `npm install`, and Husky will handle the setup for them.
+   - Developers only need to run `pnpm install`, and Husky will handle the setup for them.

 3. **Ease of Setup**: